More Bang for the Buck: Improving the Inference of Large Language Models at a Fixed Budget using Reset and Discard (ReD): Mapping pass@ k to coverage@cost

-We follow similar notation to \cite{levi2024simple, schaeffer2025large, kazdan2025efficient}.
-Throughout this work we will assume a \textbf{perfect verifier}, we discuss relaxation of this assumption in the outlook (\cref{sec:conclusions}).
-We denote the probability of success at a single attempt on the $i$-th question as $p_i$ and its cumulative distribution function (CDF) as $\text{pass}_i\text{@}k = 1-(1-p_i)^k$.
+We follow similar notation to \citet{levi2024simple, schaeffer2025large, kazdan2025efficient}. {For clarity, we first present the analysis under a perfect verifier.
+In \cref{app:noisy}, we relax this assumption and show that the ReD advantage extends to noisy verifiers with false-negative rates (FNR) and false-positive rates (FPR) satisfying FNR + FPR < 1.} We denote the probability of success at a single attempt on the $i$-th question as $p_i$ and its cumulative distribution function (CDF) as $\text{pass}_i\text{@}k = 1-(1-p_i)^k$.
 Each question has a different $p_i$ (``difficulty'') drawn from some distribution $\mathcal{P}(p)$.
 Then, averaging over the ensemble, $\text{pass@}k$ is defined as the probability of at least one success in $k$ trials,